kamronk/matrix-nft-stuff/README.md

 I then just exported it all into a list with the corresponding token ID, and stored it in JSON inside of an HTML file and some other fancy web stuff to make an easy to use rarity checker.

 You can see the exact code being used for compilation in the api directory.
-Specific scheduled method is here: [https://github.com/kamronk/matrix-nft-stuff/blob/main/api/com.kk.matrix-api/src/main/java/com/kk/matrixapi/SpringConfig.java#L37](https://github.com/kamronk/matrix-nft-stuff/blob/main/api/com.kk.matrix-api/src/main/java/com/kk/matrixapi/SpringConfig.java#L37)
+Specific scheduled method is here: [https://github.com/kamronk/matrix-nft-stuff/blob/main/api/matrix-api/src/main/java/com/kk/matrixapi/SpringConfig.java#L37](https://github.com/kamronk/matrix-nft-stuff/blob/main/api/matrix-api/src/main/java/com/kk/matrixapi/SpringConfig.java#L37)

+## JS Bookmarklets

+Bookmarklets are tiny chunks of javascript (JS) that do something in laptop/desktop web browsers.

+Drag any of the following links, into your bookmarks bar to add the tools to your browser.

+You can find my bookmarklets in docs here: